The Top 10 Trends You Need to Know From NYFW

 Spring 2025 New York Fashion Week Trend: All Is Revealed

-Sheer styles made a strong case as the leading fabric of Spring/Summer 2025, with brands like Khaite, Jason Wu, and Carolina Herrera using see-through fabrics to create elevated, layered looks.
-This time around, we’re skipping the cupcake-style dresses and approaching it in a more grown-up manner: Try a sheer skirt back to a chunky sweater and boots for a stylishly juxtaposed look for the colder months ahead.
+Sheer styles made a strong case as the leading fabric of spring/summer 2025, with brands like Khaite, Jason Wu and Carolina Herrera using see-through fabrics to create elevated, layered looks.
+This time around, we’re skipping the cupcake-style dresses and approaching it in a more grown-up manner: Try a sheer skirt with a chunky jumper and boots for a stylishly juxtaposed look for the colder months ahead.

 Spring 2025 New York Fashion Week Trend: Not Your Grandma's Lace